SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 [[info]]
 | To decorate Pull Requests, a SonarQube analysis needs to be run on your code.
 You can find the additional parameters required for Pull Request analysis on the [Pull Request Analysis](/analysis/pull-request/) page.

-After you've set up SonarQube to import your Bitbucket Server repositories as shown in the previous section, the simplest way to add pull request decoration is by adding a project from Bitbucket Server by clicking the "+" in the upper-right corner and selecting **Bitbucket**.
+After you've set up SonarQube to import your Bitbucket Server repositories as shown in the previous section, the simplest way to add pull request decoration is by adding a project from Bitbucket Server by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting **Bitbucket**.

 Then, follow the steps in SonarQube to analyze your project.
 The project settings for pull request decoration are set automatically.

 ### Adding pull request decoration to a manually created or existing project
-To add pull request decoration to a manually created or existing project, after you've created and installed your GitHub App and updated your global ALM Integration settings as shown above, set your project settings at **Project Settings > General Settings > Pull Request Decoration**.
+To add pull request decoration to a manually created or existing project, after you've updated your global ALM Integration settings as shown above, set your project settings at **Project Settings > General Settings > Pull Request Decoration**.

 From here, set your: